Code-Institute-Submissions/Milestone-Project-88/README.md

 - [RapidApi](https://rapidapi.com/) - Used to gain access to [TripAdvisorAPI](https://rapidapi.com/apidojo/api/tripadvisor1), [SkyScannerAPI](https://rapidapi.com/skyscanner/api/skyscanner-flight-search)
 - [OpenWeatherMapAPI](https://openweathermap.org/api) -  Used to get data for 5-day weather forecasts.
 - [GoogleMapJavascriptApi](https://developers.google.com/maps/documentation/javascript/overview) - Used to render google maps to display Trip Advisor data.
-- [Font Awesome](https://fontawesome.com/) - Font Awesome was used to add social icons throughout the site and improve overall design and legibility.
+- [Font Awesome](https://fontawesome.com/) - Font Awesome was used to add icons to hero image and social media icons.
-- [Google Fonts](https://fonts.google.com/) - Google Fonts was used to import 'Roboto' and 'Exo' fonts in the style.css stylesheet.
+- [Google Fonts](https://fonts.google.com/) - Google Fonts was used to import 'Roboto' and 'Amatic SC' fonts in the style.css stylesheet.
 - [Git](https://git-scm.com/) - Git was used to allow for tracking of any changes in the code and for the version control.
 - [GitPod](https://www.gitpod.io/) - GitPod, conected to GitHub, hosted the coding space and allowed the projected to be commited to the Github repository.
 - [Github](https://github.com/) - GitHub is used to host the repository and publish the live website by using Git Pages.
 - [Google Chrome developer tools](https://developers.google.com/web/tools/chrome-devtools) for testing and troubleshooting.
 - [W3C Markup Validation](https://validator.w3.org/) used to validate HTML.
 - [W3C CSS validation](https://jigsaw.w3.org/css-validator/) used to validate CSS.
-- [Tiny jpg](https://tinyjpg.com/) used to reduce hero image size.
+- [Tiny jpg](https://tinyjpg.com/) - Used to reduce image size.
+- [ResizeImage](https://resizeimage.net/) -  Used to Further reduce images.

 ## Testing